Am I self-employed?

 • is aimed at having a particular duration.

-• Before the first year in which commercial activity is considered to be taxable, you can have a start-up period of up to five years.
+Before the first year in which commercial activity is considered to be taxable, you can have a start-up period of up to five years.
+To be able to deduct start-up costs from previous years, you must document all the income and expenses you have had during the startup period.

 Employee or self-employed?